 Figurative language is an excellent way to provide detail to your speech and writing.
 Knowing how to use it correctly is important when mastering the English language.
 Let’s take a closer look so you can use this term correctly.

-Half-baked is an idiom that has been in use since the 1600s.
-An idiom is a figure of speech that is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
-We will examine the definition of half-baked, where it came from and some examples of its use in sentences.
+Half-baked has been in use as an idiom since the mid-1800s.
+An idiom is a figure of speech that is a word, group of words, or phrase that has a figurative meaning that is not easily deduced from its literal definition.